91bsjun/CCpy/CCpy/VASP/Readme.md

 </pre>

 ##### <code> CCpyVASPAnal.py -zip -bg </code> option will excute loop every 30 minutes to find unverged VASP jobs and zip them.
+This option may be useful when you do many number of calculations.
 <pre>
 [bsjun@cms Li-P-S-Cl_cifs]$ CCpyVASPAnal.py -zip -bg
 Start loop..